 AMH testing is an important tool for assessing ovarian reserve

 AMH, or anti müllerian hormone, is secreted by the granulosa cells in ovarian follicles, cells which support egg development.
-As ovarian reserve declines, the levels of AMH also decline, becoming undetectable after menopause and making AMH an important measurement of ovarian reserve.
+As ovarian reserve declines, the levels of this hormone also decline, becoming undetectable after menopause and making it an important measurement of ovarian reserve.
 AMH testing is a helpful tool often included in our Nashville Fertility Center infertility evaluation.

 Why is it important to measure ovarian reserve?